Nuno sa punso: Description

-"The "nono" are the spirits of the ancestors.
-When a tree is to be felled, or a piece of virgin ground broken, or on many other occasions, permission is asked of the nono, in order to avoid the misfortune that would come from angering it.
-The nuno is described to be a small old man with a long beard, but differs from a duwende or dwarf of Philippine folklore.
-The duwende is a playful hobgoblin who shows himself to children, while the nuno is a goblin easily angered that will do harm to those who damage or disturb his mound, and will seek retribution, for example by causing the foot of someone who kicked his mound to become swollen.
+The nuno are the spirits of the ancestors.
+When a tree is to be felled, or a piece of virgin ground broken, or on many other occasions, permission is asked of the nuno, in order to avoid the misfortune that would come from angering it.
+The nuno is described to be a small old man with a long beard, but differs from a dwende or dwarf of Philippine folklore.
+The dwende is a playful hobgoblin who shows himself to children, while the nuno is a goblin easily angered that will do harm to those who damage or disturb his mound, and will seek retribution, for example by causing the foot of someone who kicked his mound to become swollen.
 Nuno sa punso are also believed to inhabit places such as underneath large rocks, trees, riverbanks, caves, or a backyard.

 Magical abilities

 Nunos have the ability to curse trespassers.
 A curse may include the following: